OatMealXXII/Hotaru_VNEngine/README.md

 ## 🤝 Contributing

-GN_VN is designed to be extensible.
+Hotaru is designed to be extensible.
 You can:

 - Add custom node types by extending the VNManager
 - Create custom UI components by inheriting from DialogueBox/ChoiceBox